 The iPad mini 5 is overdue.
-It's been nearly two years since the iPad mini 4 was unveiled in September 2015 (with significant design changes, updated specs and new features that make it still one of the best 8in tablets around), and we can't help but wonder what's next for the range.
+It's been almost two years since the iPad mini 4 was unveiled in September 2015 and is still one of the best 8in tablets around.
+But we can't help but wonder what's next for the range.
 Will 2017's iPad mini 5 see another major overhaul, or will it be a damp squib like the mini 3?
 Could it even be an iPad Pro mini?

 With this in mind, we've gathered all of the iPad mini 5 rumours, hints, clues and other evidence in one place.
-Read on to explore the evidence to suggest that a new iPad mini is coming soon, and new features and specs to expect when it arrives.
-Read next: iPad buying guide 2017 and Best iPad deals UK
+Read on to explore the evidence to suggest that a new iPad mini is coming soon, and new features and specs to expect when (and if) it arrives.

 We expect the new iPad mini 5 (or iPad Pro mini) no sooner than the autumn of 2017 - if at all.

-Some analyst reports suggest that instead Apple may be phasing the mini out of its lineup.
+Some analysts believe Apple may be phasing the mini out of its lineup.